Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Transport equation

-In a pure SM picture, the muon production source is $a = \nu_\mu$ while the decay source is through $a=\tau$, which in turn are produced by scatterings with $a=\nu_\tau$; we thus need to use the muon/tau neutrino distribution $f_{\nu_{\mu/\tau}}$ and the $\tau$ distribution $f_\tau$ in \cref{eq:kernel-scattering,eq:kernel-decay}, respectively.
-Such distributions satisfy their own transport equations, which are now coupled by weak interactions.
+In a pure SM picture, as per \cref{eq:transport}, we need to use the muon/tau-neutrino distribution $f_{\nu_{\mu/\tau}}$ and the $\tau$ distribution $f_\tau$ in \cref{eq:kernel-scattering,eq:kernel-decay}, respectively.
+They satisfy their own transport equations, which are coupled by weak interactions.
 The system of equations is similar to the one for muons and can be written in general as

-Notice here that the collisional term $C_{\rm flavor-ind.}$ corresponds to the flavor universal contributions coming from CC and NC interactions, which is discussed in greater detail in \cref{eq:neutrino-att}, see for example \cite{Vincent:2017svp,Safa:2019ege}.
-Also, one should remember that the cross section contributing to the neutrino energy losses receives contributions from both charged and NC while the production of charged leptons (either taus or muons) goes through CC only.
+The collisional term $C_{\rm flavor-ind.}$ corresponds to the flavor universal contributions coming from CC and NC interactions, which is discussed in greater detail in \cref{eq:neutrino-att}, see for example \cite{Vincent:2017svp,Safa:2019ege}.
+Recall that the cross section contributing to the neutrino energy losses receives contributions from both charged and NC while the production of charged leptons goes through CC only.
 It is important to notice that the coupled transport equations for tau leptons and neutrinos can be solved prior to their use in \cref{eq:transport}, so that $f_{\nu_\mu}$ and $f_\tau$ can be taken as inputs for the purpose of computing the muon distribution. \cref{eq:system-transport-full} describes a coupled and closed system of transport equations, that can be solved with an increasing level of sophistication.

-The interplay of these distributions and the relevant rates is sketched in \cref{fig:Distributions}, where the main ingredients needed for the calculation are discussed in \cref{sec:TheoryInputs} while approximated analytical solutions for the relevant observables are derived in \cref{sec:TheoryOutputs}.
-Before diving into the specifics, let us first discuss the general regime in which we are solving \cref{eq:transport}.
-Of interest in this study are muons of very high energy, for which a number of simplifications occur in the Boltzmann system.
+The interplay of these distributions and the relevant rates is sketched in \cref{fig:Distributions}.
+The main ingredients needed for the calculation are discussed in \cref{sec:TheoryInputs} while approximated analytical solutions for the relevant observables are derived in \cref{sec:TheoryOutputs}.
+Before diving into the specifics, let us discuss the general regime in which we are solving \cref{eq:transport}.
+Of interest in this study are muons of very high energy, for which a number of simplifications occurs in the Boltzmann system.